Top 10 Challenging 'Breeds'

 ‘we see people struggling with’

-Finally, ‘mastiff types’ – these are seriously big, heavy, powerful dogs.
-We have met people who have had fingers broken, shoulders dislocated, legs smashed up and worse.
-These dogs are so often much stronger than their owners.
+Finally, ‘mastiff types’ – these are seriously big, heavy, powerful animals.
+We have met people who have had their fingers broken; shoulders dislocated; legs smashed up and worse.
+These dogs are often so much stronger than their owners.
 Mastiff types have in the main been bred to guard large domains and many having ‘fighting’ as part of their heritage, whether it’s against dogs, people or other animals.
-So, for most people they make a poor choice of companion from several angles.
-Be honest with yourself, why do you want one – why do you need one – do you live in a mansion with acres of land – are you responsible for the security of the ‘Crown Jewels’ or do you live in a more modest house with a small garden.
-Or do you simply want to ‘look hard’ with your big dog or is your Ego crying out for one of these dogs?
-If you are worried about the security of your home or business, then consider an intruder alarm or CCTV as this is a far more cost effective and less risky solution (why not speak to your local Police Crime Prevention Design Adviser for advice).
-Do you work out in the gym every day and are you physically fit, big and strong enough to hold onto and control one of these massive breeds – and then let’s not forget your partner, who may be expected to walk and care for the animal when you’re not there?
-It’s important to think about all these aspects as hindsight isn’t a forgiving argument, should your dog decides that it wants to chase some poor innocent person or their dog, cat, sheep…..
+So for most people, they make a very poor choice of companion from several perspectives.
+Go on, be honest with yourself, why do you want one; why do you need one; do you live in a mansion with acres of land; are you responsible for the security of the ‘Crown Jewels’ or do you live in a more modest house with a small garden?
+Is it that you simply that want to ‘look big or hard’ with your big dog or is it because your Ego is out of control, and crying out for one of these dogs because you lack something ‘upstairs’?

 Our top ten ‘challenging breeds and types’ (including their mixes) are the dogs that we most often see people struggling with.
-In most cases, with help, guidance and much effort – their owners manage to turn their dogs around.
-But unfortunately there are others which are simply too much for their owners, whether neurotic; hyper; energetic; difficult; aggressive; powerful; heavy or unhealthy.
-The dogs often come from or end up in rescue centres – and at the unfortunate extreme; so many are put to sleep through no fault of their own.
-The responsibility for this isn’t the dog – it’s down to the people that breed them (for money – there’s real no excuse for unwanted pregnancies these days).
-But the sad fact of the matter is that the people who buy these animals creates the demand, and there’ll always be morally unacceptable people who will attempt to supply – and the dog will always be the innocent casualty.
+In most cases, with help, guidance and much effort their owners manage to turn their dogs around.
+But unfortunately, there are others which are simply too much for their owners, whether neurotic; hyper; energetic; difficult; aggressive; powerful; heavy or unhealthy.
+These dogs often come from or end up in rescue centres – and at the unfortunate extreme, so many are put to sleep through no fault of their own.
+The responsibility for this isn’t the dog – it’s down to the people that breed them (always for money as there’s no excuse for unwanted pregnancies these days).
+But it’s a sad fact of life, the people who buy these animals create the demand, and alas there will always be morally unacceptable people who will supply and unfortunately, the dog will always be the disposable commodity and the innocent casualty.

 So now on with our top ten ‘challenging breeds (with their mixes) – in no particular order: